Russian banks strengthen ties with blacklisted Syrian lenders

 Two sources close to Tempbank confirmed the bank had received the fax and that talks were continuing on whether to extend the barter deal to the Syrian bank.

-A representative of Tempbank, Dmitry Avakimov, who works in the lender's international transactions department, said the Syrian Commercial Bank's accounts still existed but that the barter deal had not been finalised.
+A representative of Tempbank, Dmitry Avakimov, who works in the lender's international transactions department, said the Syrian Commercial Bank's accounts still existed but that the barter deal had not been finalized.

 He did not specify the purpose of the accounts.